Azure Miles Records ~ The Music of Michael Robinson

 in 1987.
 That performance conveyed to me the unique mixture of rasa and timelessness

-which are essential elements of the opening alap section of the raga form.
+that are essential elements of the opening alap section of the raga form.
 Hearing

 this music in person actually taught me how I could begin writing long, meditative

 compositions.
-Someday I hope to do some research and find out who the performers
+Someday, I hope to do some research and find out who the performers

 were who had this great influence on my musical life.
+The first composition that utilized my new insights was

 Cave Pond, from 1987, which has not been released.
 Some of the extended pieces